claymfischer/ontogeny/README.md

 `$ cat file.txt | grep pattern1 | highlight stdin pattern2 pattern3 | less -R`

 > Note: adding multiple files will *filter* to only lines containing all the patterns.
+You can trick it to filter in a single file by adding `"/dev/null file.txt"`

 ---